Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/auto-exposures-tableau.md

    - The **Server URL** is the first part of the URL, in this case: `10az.online.tableau.com`
    - The **Sitename** is right after the `site` in the URL, in this case: `dbtlabspartner`

-5. You should now be ready to set up auto-exposures in dbt Cloud after copying the following items, which you'll need during the dbt Cloud setup: ServerURL, Sitename, Token name, and Secret.
+5. You should now be ready to set up auto-exposures in dbt Cloud after copying the following items, which you'll need during the dbt Cloud setup:
+      - ServerURL
+      - Sitename
+      - Token name
+      - Secret

-### Set up in dbt Cloud <Lifecycle status="enterprise"/>
+### Set up in dbt Cloud

 1. In dbt Cloud, navigate to the project you want to add the auto-exposures to and then select **Settings**.
 2. Under the **Exposures** section, select **Add integration** to add the Tableau connection.